piscisvolans/piscisvolans.github.io/about.md

 title: "About"
 ---

 I'm a graduate student in the [physics department](http://physics.illinois.edu/) at the University of Illinois at Urbana-Champaign, where I do research on quantum optics with [a group of awesome people](http://research.physics.illinois.edu/QI/Photonics/).
-After grad school (graduation expected December 2016) I hope to help humans get to Mars.
+After grad school (Ph.D. expected 2016) I want to solve technology and policy problems in space exploration and help humans get to Mars.

-I'm a former Air Force brat who loves writing, spaceships, Americana music, and cats.
+I grew up as an Air Force brat and I love writing, spaceships, Americana music, and cats.
 <div class="about">
 <div class="container">
 	<div class="row row-centered">